drakmor/spark_player/README.md

 * [HDS](http://hola.github.io/examples/cdn/#hola_player_hds)
 * [IMA ads](http://hola.github.io/examples/cdn/#hola_player_ima)

-## Building your own copy of Hola Player
+## Building your own copy of Spark Player

-If you want to build your own copy of Hola Player and receive the latest updates follow these instructions:
+If you want to build your own copy of Spark Player and receive the latest updates follow these instructions:

 First, [fork](http://help.github.com/fork-a-repo/) the spark-mv/spark_player git repository.
 At the top of every github page, there is a Fork button.
-Click it, and the forking process will copy Hola Player into your own GitHub account.
+Click it, and the forking process will copy Spark Player into your own GitHub account.

 Clone your fork of the repo into your code directory